esfx/esfx/docs-sources/overwrite/threading-conditionvariable.md

 ---
-uid: threading-conditionvariable
+uid: '@esfx/threading-conditionvariable!'
 ---

-Provides the @"threading-conditionvariable.ConditionVariable" class, a thread synchronization primitive for use with Workers.
+Provides the @"@esfx/threading-conditionvariable!ConditionVariable:class" class, a thread synchronization primitive for use with Workers.

 # Overview